Initial Coin Offerings: SEC and Other Regulatory Guidance on Registration of Blockchain Tokens as Securities

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will analyze recent SEC guidance regarding primary and secondary sales of tokens.
+This CLE course will analyze recent SEC guidance regarding primary and secondary sales of tokens.
 The panel will discuss the criteria that the SEC considers in determining whether digital tokens are securities for purposes of the Securities Act and the Exchange Act, and the implications for issuers and token holders when a token is considered to be a security.

 - Blockchain and the advent of digital currency and tokens

 - The Howey factors applied to digital tokens

 - Structuring token sales in light of the DAO Report, the Investor Bulletin, and Howey